Home

 Mission Statement

-To build a stronger fire service and better protect Manitobans.
+To build a stronger fire service and to better protect Manitobans

 No matter where you travel in Manitoba there is a spirit of dedication, commitment and pride displayed by our Emergency Services.
 The ability to respond to the public in a time of need bonds all Emergency Service providers together.